mongodb/specifications/source/auth/auth.md

 ## Changelog

+- 2024-05-29: Disallow comma character when `TOKEN_RESOURCE` is given in a connection string.

 - 2024-05-03: Clarify timeout behavior for OIDC machine callback.
 Add `serverless:forbid` to OIDC unified tests.
 Add an additional prose test for the behavior of `ALLOWED_HOSTS`.